leberrem/workstation/README.md

-# Install tools on ubuntu workstation 18.04 & Elementary 5
+# Install tools with ansible

+*Test on ubuntu workstation 18.04 and Elementary 5*

 ## Developments tools